 I never turn down a trip to a salvage yard or thrift store.
 I have an unhealthy obsession with office supplies and mid-century desk accessories.
-I wish I could snap my fingers to make blog posts appear.
 I wrote and starred in a few Denver-area television commercials.
-I can't get enough of Shorpy (the 100 year old photo blog).
-I can organize like nobody's business, especially with the help of spreadsheets and 3x5 index cards.
 I could survive on buttered popcorn alone.
 My first "published" artwork was a yearbook cover drawn in 4th grade.
-I embrace new technology but lack the resources to digitize my artwork (please send help!)
-I enjoy listening to swing and big band music.
 I credit my mom, Relda Jane Fossett, for my artistic talents and passion for craftsmanship.
 I love giving art supplies as gifts.
-I swoon over retro signage and lettering.
-I've won my fantasy football league's championship, twice!
+I've won my fantasy football league's championship, three times!
 I've loved art ever since I watched "P is for Painting" on Sesame Street (go ahead, google it.)
 I want to try everything in John Seymour's book, "The Forgotten Arts and Crafts."
 I wish I was a better cook but at least I can make a killer pot of my grandmother's chicken pasole.
-And I dream of showing my art in galleries and dining out with friends afterwards.
+And I dream of showing my art in galleries and dining with friends afterwards.

 You can find more information about Mandy here.